 Since it worked so well then, I tried it again with my blue and white Christmas decor…

-This is obvious…but when you have a TV above the mantel there isn’t room to have large decorations.
+This is obvious.
+But when you have a TV above the mantel you may not have a lot of room for large Christmas decorations.

 To make it look like a cohesive scene, repeat small decorations across the mantel like these repeating candles (you can find the DIY project to make the candle holders HERE).